drowe67/phasenn/README.md

 A project to model sinusoidal codec phase spectra with neural nets.

+## Introduction

-Recent breakthroughs in NN speech synthesis (WaveNet, WaveRNN, LPCNet and friends) have resulted in exciting improvements in model based synthesised speech quality.
+Recent breakthroughs in (Neural Net) NN speech synthesis (WaveNet, WaveRNN, LPCNet and friends) have resulted in exciting improvements in model based synthesised speech quality.
 These algorithms typically use NNs to estimate the PDF of the next speech sample conditioned on input features and a history of previously synthesised speech samples.
 This PDF is then sampled to obtain the next output speech sample.
 As the algorithms need all previous output speech samples, speech must be generated on a sample by sample basis.
 Computational complexity is high, although steadily being reduced.

 Speech codecs employing frequency domain, block based techniques such as sinusoidal transform coding can deliver high quality speech using block based synthesis.
 They typically synthesise speech in blocks of 10-20ms at a time (e.g. 160-320 samples at Fs=16kHz) using efficient overlap-add IDFT techniques.
 Sinusoidal codecs use a similar parameter set to the features used for NN based synthesis systems (some form of amplitude spectra, pitch information, voicing).